unframework/article-modular-front-end/manuscript/the-button.md

 # The Button

 A good app has a consistent visual language, and a well-maintained style guide.
-One typical element of such a style guide is the standard action button.
+And almost every visual language includes a notion of the standard action button.
+It is used to let the user trigger form submission, popup prompt acceptance/dismissal, and informs the style of some of the other clickable/interactable parts of the user interface.

+This component is ubiquitous but also simple to implement.
+It is a great first sample scenario for applying modularization patterns.

+## Visual Contract

+Trivial advice would be to use an HTML button element, and hang some CSS on it.
+Legacy "Web-dev muscle memory" has us believe that this is a solved problem.
+But our strategy of reinventing from the ground up suggests that we look deeper.

+The standard action button is a software component, and as such it has a contract: a set of expectations that it upholds.
+That expectation does not stop at the DOM structure, though: it includes *everything*, even the appearance of what the user sees, down to the pixels!
+Of course, we don't actually render individual pixels - we delegate that to the browser - but the actual brunt of responsibility that the component as a whole isn't "broken" is still on us as maintainers.

+This approach of taking the entirety of responsibility for a component's presentation can also be described as *visual encapsulation*.

+> This is in contrast to the conventional wisdom of Web development.
+Separate HTML and CSS and JavaScript; write markup, then style it later: that works well for small content-driven websites (which was the majority of the Web when HTML/CSS was being invented).
+But for application development, where most of the time is spent *pivoting* code, this creates unexpected friction.
+Treating CSS as a separate layer essentially makes it a distinct component of its own, except with an exceedingly complex "interface".
+Stopping at DOM level instead of "pixel" level when designing our contracts actually exponentially multiplies the resulting code entanglement.

+Our contract starts with standard action button appearance itself.

+## Naïve Implementation

-It is likely to be rectangular, with somewhat rounded corners, some sort of pseudo-relief effect and various styles of shadow.
+The standard action button is likely to be rectangular, with somewhat rounded corners, some sort of pseudo-relief effect and various styles of shadow.
 Font is, of course, very significant.
 Colour options are also a defining feature.
 Bootstrap 3, for example, defines "default" and "primary" types of buttons (in addition to a few others).
 The primary button is prominent and colourful, and the default button, well, sort of blends in.

 Let's use the standard button as an opportunity to introduce visual components as a concept, and look at how classic code modularity techniques plug into the browser world.

-## Visual Contract

 A standard app button as a component has a simple expectation: ensure that the corresponding DOM element exists in a given spot of the page DOM hierarchy, and is displayed a specific way.